Chief Executive Officer and Co-founder, Kinvolved

 In 2012, Raphael established New York City as his base.
 He graduated cum laude from the MBA program at Columbia University in 2014, and plays an active role in different associations such as the Columbia Business School Retail and Luxury Goods Club.

-In 2017, Raphael Camp joined the group Comexposium and becomes C.E.O for the Americas of its fashion division – a role that taps his keen understanding of the challenge of today’s retailers and wholesalers, and leverages his managerial talent.
+In 2017, Raphael Camp joined the group Comexposium and became C.E.O for the Americas of its fashion division – a role that taps his keen understanding of the challenge of today’s retailers and wholesalers, and leverages his managerial talent.
 He says: “As retail goes through a fundamental shift into the digital world, I believe that brands can increase their revenues if they are able to meet both the leading brick and mortar stores and top online retailers at the same place.
 Trade shows are not only a marketplace for brands to accelerate their business, but they are also a platform to communicate to the press and to the consumers”.

 International Development Consultant